khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 You could also use a tool like [Kat Matfield's gender decoder](http://gender-decoder.katmatfield.com/) to "lint" your post and make sure it's gender neutral.

-## Wrap-up
+# Putting it all together

 Hopefully, this guide will help you write job posts that bring more people.
-Let me know if you have questions by sending me an email at hello *at* khamidou.com!
+With the right structure in place, writing a

 Content upgrade: my swipe file of 7 great job posts – the one which are well written and to which I always come back to.

-[^remote]: I have a personal theory – remote working is becoming mainstream but right now it's the best way to find talent that is both cheaper and better than in Silicon Valley.

 [^website]: Sometimes, even before your corporate website.
 For example, if they found your post through a job board.
 [^spacex]: Obviously, the order is going to be a little different if you're, say, SpaceX.
 You'll get a lot more mission-driven people.